 Tap loaf pan lightly on work surface to remove air pockets.
 Fold plastic wrap overhang over top to cover.

 Freeze semifreddo until firm, at least 8 hours, or overnight.

 Garnish and serve

-Unfold plastic wrap from top of semifreddo and invert dessert onto platter; remove plastic wrap.
-Dip large heavy knife into hot water and cut semifreddo into 1-inch slices.
+Unfold plastic wrap from the top of the semifreddo and invert dessert onto a platter; remove plastic wrap.
+Dip a large heavy knife into hot water and cut semifreddo into 1-inch slices.
 Transfer to plates and drizzle with honey.
 Garnish with more fresh mint if desired.